axieinfinity/ronin-documentation/docs/apps/rns/guides/register/protected.md

 Sky Mavis provides direct support to prevent anyone from squatting or misusing your protected name.
 Renewal fees for protected RNS names are fixed and not affected by the market.

 :::caution
 As long as the owner doesn't sell or transfer their RNS name to another wallet, the name and its annual fee are protected.
-If the name is sold or transferred, it's no longer considered *protected*, but its renewal fee remains unchanged.
+If the name is sold or transferred, it loses its *protected* status, though the renewal fee remains unchanged.
 :::

 ## Before you start